-The refinanced term bonds have a fixed interest rate at 5.00 percent and a lump sum principal payment due on the bond maturity date of May 1, 2025.
-The bond payments due are payable solely from pledged revenues, including a portion of Hamilton County's Transient Occupancy Tax.
-Total pledged revenues on the bonds for the years ended December 31, 2023 and 2022 were approximately \$831,000 and \$1,593,000 compared to net debt service (principal and interest) of approximately \$793,000 and \$1,586,000, respectively.
+The refinanced term bonds had a fixed interest rate at 5.00 percent and a lump sum principal payment due on the bond maturity date of May 1, 2025.
+The bond payments due were payable solely from pledged revenues, including a portion of Hamilton County's Transient Occupancy Tax.

+The bonds were fully retired in 2024.